prasunanand/prasunanand.github.io/about.markdown

 permalink: /about/
 ---

 Hi, I am Prasun.
-I work as a software engineer at [Quansight](https://www.quansight.com/).
-Currently I am working on the [Pytorch](https://pytorch.org/) library.
-I am contributing to [Uarray](https://github.com/Quansight-Labs/uarray) and [Unumpy](https://github.com/Quansight-Labs/unumpy) development.
+I love building software.
+I am the creator of [Zasper](https://github.com/zasper-io/zasper): Supercharged IDE for Data Science.

-I am a huge supporter of Open-source software and love Bioinformatics.
-I am involved with different open-source projects aimed at super fast Scientific Computing on Python, Ruby and D.
+Previously I worked as a software engineer at [Quansight](https://www.quansight.com/).Here I was contributing  on the [Pytorch](https://pytorch.org/) library and [Nebari](https://github.com/nebari-dev/nebari) project.

 I briefly worked as a Software Architect at Modak Analytics Software where I was leading the Genomics team.
 Here, I was responsible for building Genome scan tools optimized for GPU clusters, to aid pharmaceutical companies study large-scale genomics data.
 I built a strong team from the ground up and set up collaborations with some of the top research organisations in India and around the world.